nmbooker/laptop-setup/README.txt

-# Laptop setup scripts
+# Laptop (and desktop) setup scripts

-Scripts for setting up laptops.
+Scripts for setting up laptops and desktop machines.

 merlin/POST_IMAGE.txt lists what to do after re-imaging merlin.